Employment vs Unemployment-

 In May-June 2017, we note another divergence where unemployment is rising (falling on the chart) while employment is rising.
 In December 2017, we see Employment falling while unemployment is flat.
 In the next yellow circle (June 2018), we see employment falling gradually, but unemployment spiked sharply.
 This is possibly due to a large influx of people reentering the workforce, skewing the unemployment numbers (falling on the chart but spiking numerically).
 Our most recent anomaly occurred in May of 2019 when employment rose, and unemployment rose as well (falling on the chart).

 In Zone 6, we see the opposite happening.
 The slope of the employment line is actually slightly steeper (i.e., faster job creation), but the unemployment line is shallower as people rejoin the labor force, and the unemployment rate doesn’t fall as fast.
-Also, the closer the unemployment rate gets to full employment, the harder it is to fall further.
+The closer the unemployment rate gets to full employment, the harder it is for the unemployment rate to fall further, despite rising employment.

 If the unemployment rate stays constant, but more people are working, where are these extra workers coming from?